synca/mcp/synca.mcp.fs-extra/README.md

 ## Overview

-This package provides an MCP server for filesystem-related tools, including the following:
+This package provides an MCP server for filesystem-related tools:

-- **hello_world**: A simple hello world example tool
+- head
+- tail
+- grep
+- sed

 ## Development